TylerLu/EDUGraphAPI-Python/README.md

 * Password: `J48W23RQeZv85vj`
 * Key credential: `/webjobs/sync_data/key_credential.txt`

-For production, you should you own certifcate:
+For production, you should use your own certificate:

 1. Generate a certificate with PowerShell